 In 2009, there were 240K bank branches across Europe.
 At the time, customers still relied heavily on bank branches and were just starting to embrace online banking.
 But challenger banks bet that online — particularly, mobile — would be the next channel for retail banking distribution.
 That has proven prescient.

 Since then, the rise of digital banking has mirrored declines in branch banking.
-The number of European bank branches has been slashed to 165K.
-And it’s expected that a quarter of these will shut down over the next 3 years, according to consulting firm Kearney.
+The number of bank branches in the European Union has been slashed to 143K.
+And it’s expected that another 20,000 will close by 2023, according to consulting firm Kearney.

-Juniper Research predicts that, by 2024, 3.6B people — nearly 1 in 2 adults — will be using digital banking services, which include both mobile and desktop channels.
-Among specific markets, the UK has seen some of the most widespread adoption of digital banking services.
+Juniper Research predicts that, by 2026, 4.2B people will be using digital banking services, which include both mobile and desktop channels.
+Among specific markets, Britain has seen some of the most widespread adoption of digital banking services.

 Challenger banks have benefited greatly from the transition to digital, as incumbents still maintain a branch-centric business model.
 Nevertheless, traditional banks have also developed their own digital offerings, investing significantly in digital transformation to keep up with shifting consumer demand.

 How challenger banks leveraged regulation to launch and grow